 What is Autonomic Dysreflexia?

-Autonomic dysreflexia means over-activity of the autonomic nervous system – the part of the system that controls things you don’t have to think about, like heart rate, breathing, digestion, etc.
+Autonomic dysreflexia means over-activity of the autonomic nervous system – the part of the system that controls things you don’t have conscious or voluntary control of, like heart rate, breathing, digestion, etc.

-Anything that would normally be painful, uncomfortable or physically irritating may cause dysreflexia following SCI (see the section on Causes for more detail).
+Anything that would normally be painful, uncomfortable or physically irritating may cause dysreflexia following spinal cord injury (SCI) (see the section on Causes for more detail).

 Normally sensory nerves would send messages to the brain but after SCI the nerves below the level of the injury are no longer in communication with the brain.
 So the message about the problem is prevented from getting there by the damage to the spinal cord.